 Less than $50,000

 Reasonableness of price must be determined for requisitions for supplies and services at or exceeding this amount.
 This may be done by obtaining informal quotes from vendors, or performing market analysis based on internet or catalog pricing.
 Procurement may also assist with research through GovSpend.
+Procurement may also find alternative vendors who better meet the requirements.

 $50,000 to less than $100,000 (IT threshold: $50,000 to less than $500,000)